cloudmesh/cloudmesh-openapi/README.md

   cms openapi server stop azure-ai-text-function
   ```

-## Test
+## List of Tests

-The following table lists the different test we have, we provide additional information for the tests in the test directory in a README file.
-Summaries are provided below the table
+The following table lists the different test we have, we provide additional
+information for the tests in the test directory in a README file.
+Summaries
+are provided below the table

 | Test   | Short Description  | Link  |